 How the First Progress Platinum Elite Mastercard Secured compares to other secured cards

 It’s no surprise that the First Progress Platinum Elite Mastercard Secured Credit Card makes our list of the best secured credit cards thanks to its easy online application and expedited processing.
 But how does it compare to other credit cards for bad credit?

 Although unsecured credit cards designed for less-than-perfect credit might seem appealing since there may not be an upfront cost, a secured card could offer a better opportunity to improve your credit score with a potentially higher credit limit and lower ongoing costs.

 In fact, the Discover it® Secured Credit Card is one of the best cards on the market if you have limited credit.
 It’s one of the few secured cards to offer cash back — 2 percent cash back at gas stations and restaurants (on up to $1,000 in combined purchases per quarter, then 1 percent) along with 1 percent on all other purchases — and a welcome offer: all cash back you earn in your first 12 months will be matched.
-More importantly, Discover will begin reviewing your account at eight months for good credit habits in order to possibly upgrade your account to an unsecured card.
+More importantly, Discover will begin reviewing your account at seven months for good credit habits in order to possibly upgrade your account to an unsecured card.
 If you’re a credit-builder or rebuilder who thrives on incentives, the Discover it Secured may be your pick as the First Progress Platinum Elite lacks all of these extra perks.